Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Leave required fields empty or enter invalid input.
 2. Attempt to submit the form.

+**Expected Result:** The form should not submitted and validation errors should be displayed, preventing incomplete or incorrect submissions.

-**Expected Result:**  Verify that the form is not submitted and validation errors are displayed, preventing incomplete or incorrect submissions.
+**Actual Result:** The form should is not submitted and validation errors are displayed, preventing incomplete or incorrect submissions.

 ---